-EXPERIMENTAL TECHNIQUE Neutral strontium atoms are loaded into a dualstage magneto-optical trap, where they are first cooled to mK temperatures using the strong (32 MHz) ${}^{1}S{0} - {}^{1}P{1}$ line and then to μ K temperatures using the weak (7 kHz) ${}^{1}S{0} - {}^{3}P{1}$ intercombination line [17].
-Approximately 104 atoms are loaded into a 1D \sim 300 mW standing-wave optical lattice.
-The lattice wavelength of 813 nm is chosen to zero the net Stark shift of the clock transition [18], thus also eliminating line broadening due to the trapping potential inhomogeneity.
-The atoms are confined in the Lamb-Dicke regime, such that the recoil frequency (5 kHz) is much smaller than the axial trap frequency (50 kHz).
-The probe is carefully aligned along the lattice axis and spectroscopy is both Doppler-free and recoil-free.
+Neutral strontium atoms are loaded into a dual-stage magneto-optical trap, where they are first cooled to mK temperatures using the strong (32 MHz) ${}^{1}S{0} - {}^{1}P{1}$ line and then to μ K temperatures using the weak (7 kHz) ${}^{1}S{0} - {}^{3}P{1}$ intercombination line [20].
+Approximately 104 atoms at ~ 2 μ K are loaded into a one-dimensional ~ 300 mW standing wave (optical lattice).
+The lattice wavelength of 813 nm is chosen to zero the net Stark shift of the clock transition [21], thus also eliminating line broadening due to the trapping potential inhomogeneity.
+The atoms are confined in the Lamb-Dicke regime, such that the recoil frequency (5 kHz) is much smaller than the axial trapping frequency (50 kHz).
+As long as the probe is carefully aligned along the lattice axis, spectroscopy is both Doppler-free and recoil-free.
 In the transverse direction, the lattice provides a trapping frequency of about 150 Hz, which is smaller than the recoil frequency, but still much larger than the clock transition linewidth.
-Atoms can be held in the perturbation-free lattice for times exceeding 1 s, which is important for Hz-level spectroscopy.
+Atoms can be held in the perturbationfree lattice for times exceeding 1 s, which is important for Hz-level spectroscopy.

 We probe the extremely narrow natural linewidth (1 mHz) of the clock transition in 87 Sr with a cavity-stabilized diode laser operating at 698 nm.
-The high finesse cavity is mounted in a vertical orientation to reduce sensitivity to vibrations [19].
+The high finesse cavity is mounted in a vertical orientation to reduce sensitivity to vibrations [22].
 To characterize the probe laser, we compare it to a second stable laser locked to an identical cavity.
 This comparison shows laser linewidths below 0.2 Hz for a 3 s integration time (resolution-limited) and ~2.1 Hz for a 30-s integration time (limited by nonlinear laser drift).

-For absolute frequency measurements of the clock transition, we frequency count the probe laser against a hydrogen maser signal calibrated by the NIST primary Cs fountain clock.
-A self-referenced octave spanning frequency comb [20] is locked to the probe laser and its repetition rate is counted.
+For absolute frequency measurements of the clock transition, we frequency count the probe laser against a hydrogen maser microwave signal that is calibrated by the NIST primary Cs fountain clock.
+A self-referenced octave spanning frequency comb [23] is locked to the probe laser, while its repetition rate is counted against the maser.
 The instability of this frequency counting signal is $2.5 \times 10^{-13} \tau^{-1/2}$, where τ is the integration time.
-This is the limitation on our statistics.
-The clock frequency is 429,228,004,229,876(4.5) Hz, limited by the maser transfer.
+This is the primary limitation on our statistics.